“Are you okay?”

 She also recommends

-to focus whenever I remove the patch.
+whenever I remove the patch.
+Consequently, I eventually give up electronics for

 I go home to find a

-little bit more information on Bell’s Palsy such as a clue or two that indicates
+little bit more information on Bell’s palsy such as a clue or two that indicates

 I was at another

 cousin’s house for the rehearsal dinner.
-As I stood in her kitchen complimenting
+As I stood in her kitchen

-lobe.
+behind my lobe.

 “There’s this weird

-everyday ache and pain.
+ache and pain.

-and a poofy cream puff with a light filling.
-Those thoughts vanished when I bit
+chocolate éclair and a poofy cream puff with a light filling.
+Those thoughts

-down on the inside of my lip.
+vanished when I bit down on the inside of my lip.
 Hard.
-For the third or fourth time.
-By the time I
+For the third or fourth

-got my donuts, I had given myself two blister-like bumps on the inside of my
+time that morning.
+By the time I got my donuts, I had given myself two blisters

 After reading up on